Incidents in the Gaza War (2008–2009)

-Incidents in the Gaza War include incidents involving attacks against civilians, a school, a mosque, and naval confrontations.
+Incidents in the Gaza War include incidents involving attacks against civilians, schools, a mosque, and naval confrontations.

 United Nations facilities

 A United Nations inquiry into attacks on UN personnel or facilities during the Gaza War concluded that Israel had fired on U.N. personnel or facilities on eight separate incidents.
 The Board found no evidence that U.N. facilities had been used to launch attacks against the IDF.
 However, the Board's findings conclude only that violation of the inviolability of U.N. premises had occurred; its report does not make legal findings and does not consider whether laws of armed conflict were breached, as acknowledged by U.N.
 Secretary General Ban Ki-moon.

 The Israeli Government report notes that indeed the test applied by the UN Inquiry Board was merely whether the physical premises of U.N. facilities had been affected and not whether the Laws of Armed Conflict were violated.
 The IDF conducted its own probe into claims regarding incidents where UN and international facilities were fired upon and damaged.
 The findings published argue that in all the cases investigated, the damage resulted either from retaliatory fire or from misuse of the UN vehicles by Hamas militants and that there were no deliberate intentions to hit UN facilities.

 U.N.
 Secretary General Ban Ki-moon said the United Nations would consult with Israel to improve their lines of communication to prevent future attacks on U.N. personnel and facilities.
 Ban plans to seek compensation from Israel for the damage to U.N. property, estimated at $11 million.
 Mirit Cohen, an Israeli spokeswoman, said that Israeli military inquiries proved beyond doubt that the IDF did not intentionally fire at any U.N. installations.
 The U.N. board of inquiry urged Israel to withdraw charges that Palestinians had fired from inside U.N.-run schools and U.N. relief offices.
 Israeli officials said they had already done so in their military inquiry.